Xrisofor/IgorModding/README.md

 ## Features

-This modding system includes the main components and plugins from Hello Neighbor, with additional classes to help you create and run mods:
+> This modding system replicates the core components and plugins from the Hello Neighbor mod kit, allowing you to create and run mods in the same way.

-- **GameInstance** with `ModKit` singleton accessible via `GetModKit()`.
+- **GameInstance** – with `ModKit` singleton accessible via `GetModKit()`.
-- **UModKit** class - core mod manager.
+- **UModKit** – core mod manager class for handling mods.
-- **Hello Neighbor Mod Plugin** - provides base functionality for modding.
+- **Hello Neighbor Mod Plugin** – base plugin for modding support.
-- **ASosed** – a simple base character class to be used as a foundation for mods.
+- **ASosed** – simple base character class, used as foundation for mods.
-- **ANeighborStart** – specifies which Neighbor should be spawned in the game, useful for mod-controlled gameplay.
+- **ANeighborStart** – determines which Neighbor to spawn, allowing mod-controlled gameplay.

-With these components, you can create, load, and manage mods similarly to the original Hello Neighbor mod kit.

 <div align="center">
     <img src="Resources/GameInstance.png" /><br />